Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ### Hide a worksheet

-The following code sample sets the visibility of worksheet named **Sample** to hidden.
+The following code sample sets the visibility of worksheet named **Sample** to hidden, loads its **name** property, and writes a message to the console.

 ```js
 Excel.run(function (context) {